solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 These are the structural details that must convert us to the opinion of Mr. Hahn.
 The _Urania_ fill, according to him, three twentieths of the total mass of the stony meteorites; they are displayed on six tables comprising thirty-one figures.

 In a previous work by the same author, _The Primordial Cell_, _Urania guilielmi_, dedicated to Emperor William [I], was represented as a plant with rounded leaves, wrapped up in their young age and equipped with capsules carrying spores.
 In passing through the present work, _Urania_ lost these capsules with their spores; it became a sponge.
-It is true that we are not allowed to learn of the point causing this change of place, so considerable, to occur;
+It is true that we are not allowed to learn of the point causing this change of place, so considerable, to occur; the author does not say a word about the reasons which obliged him to change his opinion.
+What aspects of this supposed organism were lost or gained to be transported from one kingdom to another?
+An inopportune question that the author does not answer.

 ...